MitocGroup/www/process/PROC-007-vacation-request.md

 3.1 **Request to your Manager/Superviser:** The requester send an email to the Manager for an approval.
 The request email should contain the following information:

 - Vacation Start and End Date
 - Reason (Annual Vacation, surgery etc)
 - Backup Person
 - Backup Plan (if applicable)

 3.2 **Request Approved:** When the request is approved by the Manager, requester must follow the following steps:

 - Send an "all day" meeting invite to team@mitocgroup.com for the vacation period.
 - Use as a meeting Name your Name (e.g. Employee Name Vacation)
-    - Follow the **## 7 Things to Do Before Leaving the Office for Vacation** steps
+- Follow the **## Seven Things to Do Before Leaving the Office for Vacation** steps

 3.3 **Request Denied:** Reschedule your Vacation

-4. Process for Manager
+## 4. Process for Manager

 4.1 **Approve Request:** When receiving an Vacation request, before approving the request Managers should:

 - Review the Vacation request for correct dates
 - Ensure that dates are not conflicting with the project dates
 - Ensure there is a Backup person and a Backup Plan (if applicable)
 - Ensure with Operations Manager that there are available day offs from the prorated day offs

 4.2 **Decline Request:** Manager is in right to Decline the Vacation request or to request some adjustments if any of the 4.1 points are not met.

-## 4. Policy
+## 5. Policy

-4.1 The total amound of Paid Vacation days is 28 days per year except legal holidays.
+5.1 The total amound of Paid Vacation days is 28 days per year except legal holidays.

-4.2 A PTO can be splitted in any amounts the employee desire, however once a year one vacation should be at least 14 day's in a row.
+5.2 A PTO can be splitted in any amounts the employee desire, however once a year one vacation should be at least 14 day's in a row.
 All the payment details the employee will receive in the payment calculations for each month.

-4.3 The cost per day formula depends on the month.
+5.3 The cost per day formula depends on the month.
 Accountant will refer to the following document to calculate the cost per day - http://lex.justice.md/viewdoc.php?action=view&view=doc&id=368009&lang=1
 The formula to calculate the cost per vacation is ((Net Salary / working days) * Nr.
 Day offs)

-    **Example:** Bruto salary - 2500    MDL
-                 Netto salary - 2142.84 MDL
-                 Month July   - 21 working days
-                 Nr. of Day offs - 10
-    (2142.84/21) * 10 = 1020.4 MDL.
-Employee should receive an increase of 1020.4 MDL for 10 days off vacation.